pmcollins/gumdrop/gumdrop.sql/README.md

 ```

 Gumdrop-SQL assumes we have a serial primary key.
-We just have to tell it about our "name" and "age" columns.
+We just have to tell it about our name and age columns.
 We then
-pass in both the name of the person table, `"person"`, and our column collection, into the inserter and we're done with
+pass in both the name of the person table, "person", and our column collection, into the inserter, and we're done with
 setup.
 Of course, we only have to do this once per application.
-You're encouraged to subclass `Inserter` and do
+(You're encouraged to subclass `Inserter` and do
-this setup in your subclass's constructor.
+this setup in your subclass's constructor.)

 Now that we have our inserter, we can insert a row.
 Given an existing JDBC connection, we just say: